felixsinger/bootguard-status/README.md

 # BootGuard status
 ## What is this?
-The BootGuard status project is a community-driven effort to compile and maintain a list of mainboards and their respective BootGuard status[1].
+The BootGuard status project is a community-driven effort to compile and maintain a list of mainboards and their respective BootGuard status.
 BootGuard is an Intel technology designed to prevent unauthorized firmware and software from running during the boot process.

 ## Project Description